 All construction methods and materials shall be suitable for the climatic conditions experienced in the Queenstown Lakes District.
 Basecourse preparation and subsequent road sealing shall not occur in the period between 15 May and 15 September each year.
-Any exemptions shall be at the discretion of Council.
+QLDC may allow extensions if conditions and treatments allow.